C6Sucrose/C6Sucrose/README.md

 * Expand full stack skills with Python/Django backend development
 * Contribute to open source projects to build experience
 * Collaborate on games and interactive projects
+* Learn ML and incorporate it into my Projects

 Contact
 csixh2welveosix@proton.me